Central Waqf Council: State Waqf Boards

-Presently there are thirty Wakf Boards across the country in twenty-eight states and Union territories.
-States such as Goa, Arunachal Pradesh, Mizoram, Nagaland and Sikkim and the Union Territory Daman and Diu have no Wakf Board at present.
+Presently there are thirty Waqf Boards across the country in twenty-eight states and Union territories.
+States such as Goa, Arunachal Pradesh, Mizoram, Nagaland and Sikkim and the Union Territory Daman and Diu have no Waqf Board at present.
 The Waqf Act 1995 is not applicable to Jammu and Kashmir.

-Justice Shashvat Kumar, who headed the Shashvat Committee has prepared a status report on Muslims in India in 2011 and the finding of this report was that Nationwide, Wakf properties constitute a land bank worth Rs.
+Justice Shashvat Kumar, who headed the Shashvat Committee has prepared a status report on Muslims in India in 2011 and the finding of this report was that Nationwide, Waqf properties constitute a land bank worth Rs.
 1.2 lakh crore and could have generated annual returns of Rs.
 12,000 crores but yielded only Rs.
-163 crores and found that there was "a severe shortage of senior government officers who are Muslim to manage wakf affairs.
+163 crores and found that there was "a severe shortage of senior government officers who are Muslim to manage waqf affairs.
 A separate cadre would mean officers who are not only permanent but also qualified enough".

 The Haryana Wakf Board (HWB) registered an all-time high income of Rs 17.03 crore during 2010–11, which is Rs 3.33 crore higher than the previous year.
 During 2010–11, the Board spent Rs 3.32 crore on various educational and welfare activities.
-The Board had earmarked Rs 6.47 crore in the budget for 2011–12 to meet the main objectives of wakfs and various educational and welfare activities, he said.
+The Board had earmarked Rs 6.47 crore in the budget for 2011–12 to meet the main objectives of waqfs and various educational and welfare activities, he said.

+Corruption and Controversies

-The central as well as state Wakf Boards have been involved in corruption, land encroachment, and misappropriation of funds.
+The central as well as state Waqf Boards have been allegedly involved in corruption, land encroachment, and misappropriation of funds.
 The Karnataka Wakf Board Land Scam is one such case.